 The rule about ‘no bikes at rush hour’ applies particularly here.
 Don’t expect to take your bike on any train in the weekday or evening peak, even if you’re getting on and off before London.
 On suburban trains, make sure you keep your bike within sight – frequent stops are manna to the bike thief.

 Commuter trains crossing London from north to south, plus the busy Cambridge line.
-Rush-hour restrictions are strictly enforced around London – these are some of the most overcrowded trains in the country, after all – but generally don’t apply north of Luton or Stevenage.
+Rush-hour restrictions are strictly enforced around London – these are some of the most overcrowded trains in the country, after all.
+There are restrictions in the morning peak around Cambridge, too, but otherwise they generally don’t apply north of Luton or Stevenage.
 Look for a bike symbol on the carriages which points to a storage area.

 Kent and Sussex.
 SouthEastern’s standard commuter trains have the usual peak restrictions, but these are lifted if you’re travelling in rural Kent and East Sussex without going into London.
 The company also operates the high-speed trains from St Pancras to Kent, and happily, no special restrictions apply: there are bike spaces at the end (look for the symbol), but in practice the friendly conductors rarely object to bikes being stashed in the vestibules.
 SouthEastern station staff were at one time notorious for insisting that folding bikes were folded up before going onto the platform; this has in theory been relaxed but don’t be surprised if you’re still asked.